 Spires recognizes that the European Union ("EU") and Switzerland have implemented omnibus data protection regimes established pursuant to the GDPR, European Data Protection Directive (95/46/EC) and the Swiss Federal Act on Data Protection, respectively.
 Among other things, these laws require an "adequate level of protection" for the transfer of certain individually identifiable data about individuals in EU member countries and Switzerland to Spires' operations.

 We may process data about your use of our website and services ("usage data").
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your use of our website or services.
 The source of the usage data is Google Analytics, Mix Panel, Smartlook and Facebook.
 This usage data may be processed for the purposes of analysing the use of our website and services.
-The legal basis for this processing is the legitimate interest of our agency, namely the monitoring and improvement of our website and services.
+The legal basis for this processing is the legitimate interest of our platform and website, namely the monitoring and improvement of our website and services.

 We may process information to be included in your personal client profile on our website ("profile data").
 This profile data may include your name, address, telephone number, email address, profile pictures, gender, date of birth, educational details and employment details.
 Profile data may be processed for the purposes of enabling your use of our services.
-The legal basis for this processing is to allow the performance of a contract between you and us and/or taking steps, at you request, to enter into such a contract.
+The legal basis for this processing is to allow the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract.

 We may process your personal data that are provided in the course of the use of our services ("service data").
 This service data may include information about your classes, academic performance and any factors relevant to this, your current, past or future academic institutions, your availability for tuition sessions, your preferred tuition location, and your experience or qualifications.
 We gather this information directly from you.
 Service data may be processed for the purpose of effectively providing our services.
 The legal basis for this processing to facilitate the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract.